Kang-Dayeon/We-are-connected_app/README.md

 ✦ DB : MongoDB<br />
 <br />
 📌 pages<br />
-✦ Home : 메인 페이지에서는 NASA의 api를 활용하여 NASA에서 매일 다르게 제공하고 있는 우주의 사진과 포스팅을 보여주었습니다.<br />
+✦ Home : On the main page, NASA's api was used to show pictures and postings of the universe that NASA provides differently every day.<br />
-✦ Write : 나의 아이디어를 자유롭게 작성 할 수 있는 페이지 입니다. 간단한 ui로 제목과 내용을 입력하여 게시물을 업로드 할 수 있습니다.<br />
+✦ Write : This is a page where you can freely write your ideas.
+You can upload a post by entering the title and content with a simple ui.<br />
-✦ Idea List : 사용자들이 작성한 게시물 리스트를 볼 수 있는 페이지 입니다. 제목 클릭시 상세 페이지로 이동합니다. 상단 검색창으로 원하는 컨텐츠를 검색 할 수 있습니다.<br />
+✦ Idea List : This is a page where you can see a list of posts created by users.
+Click on the title to go to the detail page.
+You can search for the content you want with the search bar at the top.<br />
-✦ Mypage : 내가 작성한 글을 확인하고 삭제하거나 수정 할 수 있는 페이지 입니다.<br />
+✦ Mypage : This is a page where you can check, delete or edit your writing.<br />
-✦ Login : 로그인 페이지로 아이디가 없을시엔 sign up 버튼을 클릭하여 회원가입 페이지로 이동 할 수 있습니다.<br />
+✦ Login : This is the login page.
+If you do not have an ID, you can click the sign up button to go to the membership registration page.<br />
-✦ Logout : 클릭시 로그인 세션을 삭제하며 로그아웃 됩니다.<br />
+✦ Logout : When clicked, the login session is deleted and logged out.<br />
-✦ Sign up : 회원가입 페이지 입니다. 간단한 정보를 입력하여 회원가입 할 수 있습니다. 보안을 위해 정규식을 사용했습니다.<br />
+✦ Sign up : This is the membership registration page.
+You can register as a member by entering simple information.
+I used regular expressions for security.<br />
-✦ Detail : 게시물의 제목을 클릭하면 보여지는 상세 페이지 입니다. 게시물의 내용을 볼 수 있고, 댓글을 달며 의견을 나눌 수 있습니다.<br />
+✦ Detail : This is the detail page that is displayed when you click the post title.
+You can view the content of posts, comment on them, and share your thoughts.<br />